 Check Google and Trip Advisor for things to do in the area?
 Select the things you would like to do.
 Then make out a rally schedule with specifics, days and times and locations of the activities.
 Remember this is your rally and you plan things according to your likes.
 You might prefer a super organized, jam packed schedule; or you might want an more open schedule with a few joint activities (such as meals, shows or a few activities).
 In an open schedule you would make suggestions for things people can do on their own.

 Two months prior to your rally you provide the Newsletter Editor with your specific rally schedule, for inclusion into the newsletter.
 This will let attendees know what to bring in the way of food and equipment/clothing and generally how to prepare for the rally.
 Rally fees are collected to reimburse you for your expenses for any foods you provide.
 This is usually around $6-10 per person.
 You may collect the rally fees from those attending.

-Within a week after the rally -- you should provide the Newsletter Editor with a rally report, who attended, what happened, etc. -- for publication in the newsletter.
+Within a week after the rally -- you should provide the Wagonmaster/ Website Editor with a rally report, who attended, what happened, etc. -- for publication on this website.
 Photos are also nice (these can come from anyone who wishes to provide them).
 Feel free to give yourself accolades, you deserve it!

 You’ll always have plenty of help at each rally -- just ask!